cristianoc/arc-agi-2-abstraction-dataset/dsl/README.md

 python3 dsl/check_lambda_types.py tasks/**/abstractions.md
 ```

 The script builds lightweight stubs for each abstraction, calls `mypy`, and reports undefined helpers, arity mismatches, or other drift.
-Run it whenever the DSL summaries change to ensure everything stays aligned.
+It also enforces the lambda-style constraints documented in `DSL.md`.
+Run the checker whenever the DSL summaries change to track both signature drift and lambda compliance.

 ## Future Work